Omni-Man

-Omni-Man (Nolan Grayson) is a fictional character in the Image Universe, created by writer Robert Kirkman and artist Cory Walker (with Ryan Ottley) as an expansion of a character concept created by Alan Moore and Chris Sprouse.
-Omni-Man is the father of Invincible and a member of the Viltrumite race, a humanoid species of extraterrestrial origin who possess immense powers, working as a superhero on Earth.
-As is customary for males of his species, Omni-Man sports a large moustache.
+Omni-Man (Nolan Grayson) is a character in American comic books published by Image Comics.
+He was created by writer Robert Kirkman and artist Cory Walker (with Ryan Ottley) as an expansion of a character concept created by Alan Moore and Chris Sprouse.
+Omni-Man is the father of Invincible and Oliver Grayson, and a member of the alien Viltrumite race, working as a superhero on Earth.
 Omni-Man appears in Supreme, Invincible, Noble Causes, and Dynamo 5.

-In the Invincible television series, Omni-Man is voiced by J. K. Simmons.
+In the Invincible television series and the video games Invincible: Guarding the Globe, Mortal Kombat 1, and Invincible VS, Omni-Man is voiced by J. K. Simmons.

 Publication history

 Omni-Man (as Omniman) was first referenced in Alan Moore's and Chris Sprouse's Supreme: The Story of the Year (August 1996–September 1997), in which the titular Supreme (in his civilian identity of Ethan Crane) would illustrate the adventures of Omniman.
-Robert Kirkman would officially introduce Omni-Man as the father of the titular character in his comic series Invincible (January 2003–February 2018), redesigned by Cory Walker and Ryan Ottley as a black-haired, moustachioed man compared to his Supreme design of blonde hair and a clean-shaven face.
+Robert Kirkman introduced Omni-Man as the father of the titular character in his comic series Invincible (January 2003–February 2018), redesigned by Cory Walker and Ryan Ottley as a black-haired, mustachioed man compared to his Supreme design of blonde hair and a clean-shaven face.